Here is Part I of the tutorial for making a pillow sham that I promised you.

 And done!

 Let me tell you that it took me a few tries to really get the hang of this.
 I might have gotten itchy and sweaty and huffed a lot from being frustrated trying to get the layers of fabric to lay correctly.
-I couldn’t do it at the sewing machine either.
-I had to take everything to my work table, glue all of the layers in place with fabric glue and wait for it to dry before I could sew it.
-Just go slowly and most importantly, be patient with yourself.

 This is a good place to stop part 1 of the tutorial.
-You’ve cut all of the pieces for the front, basted them together and applied your covered cord.
+You’ve cut all of the pieces for the front, basted them together, and applied your covered cord.
 Great job!
-In part two, we’ll cover the cutting and assembly of the back and do the final assembly of the sham.

-Update: Click here to view Part II of the tutorial
+Click here to view Part II of the tutorial

 Great tutorial, Suzy!
 I’m so far behind in “blog-snooping,” so I just took a look-see of your beach house.
 Wow, what transformations you made!
 I love all your softer colors.